or

 Legacy: 4x NBA Defensive Player of the Year, 4x NBA All-Star, 2x rebounding leader, first-time inducted into the Hall of Fame (2021)

-After transferring from junior college, he played college ball at little-known Virginia Union, a Historically Black College or University (HBCU).
+After transferring from junior college, he played college ball at the little-known Virginia Union, a historically Black College (HBCU).

 He never impressed scouts.